Lyarc79/css-exercises/grid/01-grid-layout-1/README.md

 - The header and footer elements span across both columns
 - The sidebar element only spans across the first column
 - The nav and article elements span across the second column

+SOLUTION:

+// My template is based on repeat 4 cols 8 rows and 1fr for each cell.
+// The sizes are distributed the same way and my grid is flexible.
+// My answer is larger since I specified grid-area in every element and the actual solution had to define only 3 and even shorter sizes.
+// The result is the same so I think its alright.